mlukasek/M5_NightscoutMon/README.md

 nightscout = yoursite.herokuapp.com – use your Nightscout site URL

+token = security token - token for acces secured Nightscout site, if public Nightscout site is used, delete token line and do not use it

 bootpic = /M5_NightscoutMon.jpg – boot picture

 name = YourName – display name